What Is Lyme Disease?

 - Lymph nodes may swell

-- May cause psychiatric symptoms such as anxiety
+- Psychiatric symptoms such as anxiety

 Ehrlichia